Tails' Skypatrol: Development and release

 Tails' Skypatrol was developed by Japan System House (JSH), a company known for its work on 8-bit conversions of Sega games throughout the early 1990s, with assistance from part-owned Sega subsidiary SIMS.
 JSH initially developed the game not as part of the Sonic the Hedgehog franchise.
 The game was originally intended as a launch title for an unreleased handheld console, which used original characters and had a more educational focus.
 When the system was cancelled, the company chose to remake the game for the Game Gear, a handheld that posed similar hardware specifications and the same screen resolution.
 Upon completion, it was presented to Sega, which requested that the main character be replaced with Tails.
 Along with Tails Adventure, it is one of two Sonic the Hedgehog games on the Game Gear to star Tails.

 Tails' Skypatrol was released in Japan on April 28, 1995.
-It is included as an unlockable extra in Sonic Adventure DX: Director's Cut (2003), alongside eleven other Sonic Game Gear games.
+It is included as an unlockable extra in Sonic Adventure DX: Director's Cut (2003), alongside eleven other Sonic Game Gear games, which also marks the game's first release outside Japan.
 The 2005 compilation Sonic Gems Collection includes Tails' Skypatrol and several other Sonic and Sega games.
+It was also part of the 2023 compilation Sonic Origins Plus.

+Japan System House, who had by then renamed themselves Biox, later sought to port the game to Game Boy Color while replacing all Sonic elements with original characters.
+While the port was completed, under the name Boon Boon Kabun, it was ultimately cancelled due to unspecified contractual reasons.